boogiepazzo/007-technical-analysis/README.md

 # AGNC Technical Analysis Suite

-A comprehensive technical analysis and forecasting system for AGNC (American Capital Agency Corp) with advanced statistical modeling, risk assessment, and professional reporting capabilities.
+A comprehensive modular technical analysis and forecasting system for AGNC (American Capital Agency Corp) with advanced statistical modeling, risk assessment, and professional reporting capabilities.
+The system has been refactored into individual Python modules for better organization, reusability, and maintainability.

 ## 🚀 Features